Narco-state: Myanmar

 Myanmar is the second-largest opium producing nation in the world, only behind Afghanistan.
-The opium trade network in Myanmar indirectly created a network that widely known as Golden Triangle, a term coined by CIA in the area around the Myanmar, Laos, and Thailand border.
-The Mopium production in Myanmar dated back during the period of Konbaung dynasty.

-In aftermath of the Chinese civil war, some Kuomintang loyalists stranded in Burma became involved in opium trade in Burma, supported by the US government.
-Most of the opium produced by the former-Kuomintang soldiers was shipped south to Thailand.
-One of the most notorious figure in Myanmar drug business was Khun Sa, who was also trained by Burmese Army and the Kuomintang.
-Khun Sa operations said to have dominated the drug trade network in the Golden Triangle area giving him the title "Opium King".
-Khun Sa influence began to decline in 1990s and he surrendered himself to the authorities in 1996.
+The opium trade network in Myanmar indirectly created a network widely known as the Golden Triangle, a term coined by the CIA, in the area around the Myanmar, Laos, and Thailand border.
+Opium production in Myanmar dates back to during the period of the Konbaung dynasty.
+In aftermath of the Chinese civil war, some Kuomintang loyalists became involved in the opium trade in Burma.
+Most of the opium produced by the former Kuomintang soldiers was shipped south to Thailand.
+One of the most notorious figures in Myanmar drug business was Khun Sa, who was also trained by Burmese Army and the Kuomintang.
+Khun Sa's operations were said to have dominated the drug trade network in the Golden Triangle area, earning him the title "Opium King".
+Khun Sa's influence began to decline in 1990's, and he surrendered himself to the authorities in 1996.

 North Korea

-The international isolation imposed at North Korea has made the North Korean regime rely on illicit activities to support its economy, drug trade being one of the illicit activities that is used by the regime.
-The North Korean regime was known to have operated a drug trading activities varying from opium to methamphetamine.
-The regime drug trade network dated back in 1970s, when then leader Kim Il Sung sanctioned the creation of opium farm in the country.
-The methamphetamine trade was dated back around 1990s, the regime was known to have spreading the drugs to China Jilin Province as its important transshipment which was later shipped to countries such as Philippines, the United States, Hong Kong, Thailand, western Africa and others.
+The international isolation imposed on North Korea has made the North Korean regime rely on illicit activities such as the drug trade to support its economy.
+The North Korean regime was known to have operated drug trading activities varying from opium to methamphetamine.
+The regime's drug trade network dates back to the 1970s, when then leader Kim Il Sung sanctioned the creation of opium farms in the country.
+The methamphetamine trade dates back to around the 1990s, with the regime known to have trafficked drugs to China's Jilin Province, later being sent to countries such as the Philippines, the United States, Hong Kong, Thailand, western Africa and others.
 In 2001, income from illegal drugs amounted to between $500 million and $1 billion.
 In 2003, the North Korean owned cargo ship Pong Su was intercepted importing heroin into Australia.
-The ship was suspected of being involved in smuggling almost 125 kilograms (276 lb) of heroin into Australia with an estimated street value of A$160 million.
+The ship was suspected of being involved in smuggling almost 125 kilograms (276 lb) of the drug into Australia, with an estimated street value of A$160 million.